aaronhurt/zfs-replicate/README.md

 ## source and destination datasets have diverged.
 ##
 ## NOTE: The source is always authoritative.
 Reconciliation will only
 ## affect the destination dataset.
+This script will NEVER modify the source
+## as a means to prevent reconcile divergence between datasets.
 ##
 ## Setting this option to "1" will result in the following potentially
 ## destructive behavior for the destination dataset.